Places of Interest

 Rosemary Brown Park, Kitsilano.
 Courtesy of Vancouver Park Board

 Rosemary Brown Park: Rosemary Brown (1930–2003) was an acclaimed community leader and elected representative.
 She was distinguished by many awards and recognition before and after being invested into the Order of Canada in 1996.
 Her earliest foray into provincial politics was in the 1972 provincial election.
 Rosemary Brown won the riding of Vancouver-Burrard, becoming the first Black woman to sit in the Legislative Assembly of British Columbia and the first Black woman elected to a provincial legislature in Canada.
 She served as an MLA for 14 years.
 This park was opened in 2005.
 In 2021 a new public school in the Durham District School board in Ajax, Ontario was named Rosemary Brown Public School.
-The Rosemary Brown Arena is under construction in Burnaby and is expected to be open by December 2023.
+The Rosemary Brown Arena opened in Burnaby on May 11, 2024.

 Historical plaque on post white lettering on black background